dagonaut/trophy/bellmead/trophy/jorando/sets/Ruined Church/Church of the Hollowed Saints.md

 ### Boss:
 #### [[Cursed Hollowed Saints]]

-- **Description**: Once devoted priests, the saints hollowed themselves to bear the sorrows of others.
-Now, they are husks of faith, twisted by the curse, bound in rusted vestments and ancient grief.
-- **Abilities**:
-  - Devour Hope: Strip a memory of joy from a character.
-  - Bound Devotion: Immune to harm unless a relic is used.
-  - Unending Vigil: Resurrect once unless their hymn is sung.
-- **Weaknesses**:
-  - Can be calmed with the Choir’s Hymn.
-  - Vulnerable to the Sacrificial Dagger during rites.
 - GM NOTE/Paul Note:
   - Maybe run this like the boss of the Sunken Church in DS3, a mob with a spirit the moves into other "Deacons"